|

 creative outputs between developed and underdeveloped nations is simply a

 response to different environmental demand.
+The way to fulfill our

 individual aspiration and our collective human purpose is to recognize and